prasadp1307/Housing-Saleprice-Prediction-Regression-/README.md

 • Performed processes before training the model that is data profiling, data preprocessing and exploratory data analysis

-• Applied Logistic Regressors, Decision tree, AdaBoost and Random forest to compare between models and to obtain better accuracy.
+• Applied Linear Regression, Decision tree, AdaBoost and Random forest to compare between models and to obtain better accuracy.

-• Predicted Loan Status & amount eligibility of a customer.
+• Predicted Sale Price.